Trickett-Liam/data-engineer-test/README.md

 ### **3️⃣ Ensure VS Code Uses the Correct Interpreter**
 1. Open **Command Palette** (`Cmd + Shift + P` on Mac / `Ctrl + Shift + P` on Windows)
 2. Search for **"Python: Select Interpreter"** and choose your **Python 3.10.0 virtual environment**.
+3. Run the following

+       which python

+4.Paste in the interpetor path.

 ### **4️⃣ Install Dependencies**
     pip install -r requirements.txt